matso167/urlgalleries-dl/README.md

 # urlgalleries-dl
-Fast urlgalleries.net downloader for Linux
+Fast urlgalleries.net downloader for Linux which keeps the file order as displayed on page.

 1) Go to gallery page (urlgalleries.net)
 2) Select and copy thumbnails